fraserphysics/make-novice/_episodes/09-latex-example.md

    - "make can document how you got your results."
    - "make can simplify trying a variation of your analysis."
    - "make saves time by automating repetitive work."
-   - "make saves time by only rebuilding things that might change."
+   - "make saves time by only rebuilding things that depend on modified files."
 ---

-Here we wrap previous work in a LaTeX document.
-An advantage of LaTeX is that the source files are simply text files.
-Thus you can manage them with git and Make.
+Here we use LaTeX to wrap previous work into a pdf document.
+We can manage the entire project with git and Make because LaTeX source files are simply text files.

+Disadvantages of LaTeX include its complexity and the difficulty of installing it on some systems.
+Even if the `pdflatex` command in the Makefile does not run on your system, the code for building the figures will work, and you can see how to use Make to document results reproducibly.

 Begin by using git

 ~~~
-$ git checkout 09-latex
+$ git checkout -f 09-latex
 ~~~
 {: .language-bash}

-Next list the files.
+Next remove machine generated files and list the remaining files.

 ~~~
+$ make clean
 $ ls
 ~~~
 {: .language-bash}

 ~~~
-books  countwords.py  local.bib  Makefile  plotcounts.py  __pycache__  report.tex  testzipf.py
+books  countwords.py  local.bib  Makefile  plotcounts.py  report.tex  testzipf.py
 ~~~
 {: .output}